iwelch/sylspace/README.md

 * `$ mkdir mysylspacedir ; cd mysylspacedir`

-	in this example, mysylspacedir is the directory in which we install our webapp.  you can change this to anything you like. because all of sylspace will sit in its own directory, you could even omit this step altogether.
+	in this example, mysylspacedir is the directory in which the webapp will be installed.  you can change this to anything you like.  because all of sylspace will be cloned into its own subdirectory, you could even omit this step altogether.

 * `$ git clone https://github.com/iwelch/sylspace ; cd sylspace`

-	you now should have a lot of files in the sylspace directory, which you can `$ ls`
+	you now should have a lot of files in the mysylspacedir/sylspace directory, which you can inspect with `$ ls`.

 * `$ sudo bash`

-	we have to do a lot of steps as superuser, so we may as well fire up a shell to execute the many commands below:
+	you have to do a lot of steps as superuser, so you may as well fire up a bash shell to execute the many commands below:

 	- `# cpanm --installdeps .`